 On a device with a VPN client installed, a good and trustworthy VPN provider should provide a reliable killswitch in the event your connection to the VPN service is jeopardized.
 Since the connection to the VPN provider can be jeopardized by your device, your ISP, or the provider themselves, a killswitch automatically terminates your connection in the event your connect to the VPN provider drops.

 This is in an addition to the second limitation described above.

-Unfortunately, even when a connection is establisjed, VPNs themselves can be leaky things - especially when these leaks aren't mitigated.
+Unfortunately, even when a connection is established, VPNs themselves can be rather leaky - especially when these leaks aren't properly mitigated or addressed.
 There are a number of ways a VPN connection can "leak," and therefore fall short in providing you the promised security and/or privacy you expect.

 - Jurisdiction matters more than some other tools/services

 For many privacy-related services, jurisdiction matters.

 The general rule of thumb is to avoid any or providers services that operate within any of the Five Eyes countries.
 For some providers/services, this may not matter as much.

 However, given the amount and type of information that a VPN provider has access to (as detailed earlier) and how it can be compelled to record/store such information, jurisdiction proves far more important for VPN services.

 Because of this, you'll more than likely want to strive for your VPN provider to be outside the greater 14 eyes.